Gaspee Virtual Archives

 SYLVESTER, Amos, at Scituate, aged 82 years.
 He claimed he was one of those who destroyed the Revenue Cutter Gaspee, in Narragansett Bay, in June, 1772.; March 24, 1827

-This individual had been previously unknown to fellow Gaspee researchers.
-We have no reason to doubt Sylvester's claims to have been a raider, most of whom were well known in Rhode Island.
 Amos Sylvester would've been 27 years old when he took part in the raid on the Gaspee.

-Biographical and Genealogical search notes on Amos Sylvester:
+Biographical and Genealogical notes

 From the NEHGS website there are many returns on an Amos Sylvester, but these mostly relate to one with different dates and who was living in Scituate, MA, not Scituate, RI, now called North Scituate, RI.
 This may create some genealogical confusion.
 Since the obituary was printed in Providence papers we assume that we're talking here of North Scituate, RI.
 We do get him living in Providence at the 1782 census under a misspelt Amos Silvestor: 1-3-0-0-1-0-0-0-6.
 This indicates that he had at three sons under 16 and no current wife.
 We also get a Freelove Sylvester, daughter of Amos of Scitiuate, having married in 1803 a John Luther in Johnston, RI; (Johnston being an adjoining town to North Scituate).
 Nothing is found in HeritageQuest in their RevWar pension files.